houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/axis-labels.md

 ## Axis Labels Positioning

-By default, the axis labels can be placed at `outside` the axis line and this also can be placed at `inside` the axis line using the `labelPosition` property.
+By default, the axis labels can be placed at `Outside` the axis line and this also can be placed at `Inside` the axis line using the `LabelPosition` property.

 {% aspTab template="chart/axis/multiple/position", sourceFiles="position.cs" %}